ProgrammeVitam/vitam-ui/deployment/roles/mongo_init/README.md

         - 1_init-security-context.js.j2
         - 100_init-security-context_dev.js.j2

-The role creates an ordered list of scripts will be executed on database.
+The role creates an ordered list of scripts which will be executed on database.
 For the sort , we use an option of the Unix command `sort`.
 The option `-V` allows to sort versions numbers.

 Once the list of eligibles scripts is set, we must version them (if the feature is enabled) before their execution.